 I made a custom jewelry piece for a customer.
 He wants to cancel It but im charging labor fees, he said since It was 10 grams lighter he didn't want It, but it had an extra two carats of diamonds and he was still paying the same.
 He now wants to take legal action.
 Help?

 Interesting … I owned Jewelry stores for over 20 years … and sometimes this issue came up.
-As with any such agreement, with foreseeable and reasonable reliance upon the terms of the agreement, you are entitled to restitution for those costs & expenses that you cannot reasonably "return" to...Read more »
+As with any such agreement, with foreseeable and reasonable reliance upon the terms of the agreement, you are entitled to restitution for those costs & expenses that you cannot reasonably...Read more »

 How can I understand what these two forms are for and what I do with them?
 I don't want to ask the person that send them to me bcuz they'll know I have NO CLUE what I'm doing or what I'm getting into.
-I want to buy shares anyways and hopefully learn as I go without loosing out right away.
-Any help...
+I want to buy shares anyways and hopefully learn as I go without loosing out...
 Read more »

 The first step is to set up the initial free consultation via video call with reviewing the documents on screen.
 You will want to "interview" at least three business attorneys who have both business ownership experience and expertise in such matters.
 Shawn Jackson - Business Development Attorney